Modura

 The test was conducted in person where I introduced the users to the app and asked them questions.
 The questions were dedicated to discovering whether the category and product tabs were easy to understand and navigate.

-- 66% of users (2 out of 3) preferred the tab bar navigation with a white background rather than a black background as it felt more seamless.
+- Tab Bar Navigation Color: 66% of users (2 out of 3) preferred the tab bar navigation with a white background rather than a black background as it felt more seamless.

-One specific example was the sale banner.
-My initial idea was to use a bright orange to draw attention to the banner, but the choice of color did not meet accessibility standards.
-In the final version, the banner color was modified to a darker orange.
+At the end of the design process, I conducted a thorough audit of the app for accessibility to meet level AA standards of WCAG.
+In one case, I found that the color contrast needed improvement.
+For the sale banner, my idea was to use a bright orange to draw attention to the banner, but the choice of color did not meet accessibility standards.
+In the final version, the banner color was modified to a darker orange that passes color contrast and still draws attention.

 Project summary